lscuquejo/Spring-Project/readme.md

 31- Added the general exception handler to all api.

 32 - Added the logic for the functionality of the updateAccount (not working cuz the repository does not have the needed function yet)

+33- fixed some naming problem and added uuid as a parameter for the function (not created yet).